 Due to these considerations, 3GPP is unable to complete specifications for the US 4.9 GHz band.

-3GPP is aware of filings presented to the FCC relative to the 4.9 GHz band which seek modifications to FCC rules for the 4.9 GHz band for the purpose of supporting robust public safety services.
+3GPP is aware of filings presented to the FCC relative to the 4.9 GHz band which seek modifications to FCC rules for the 4.9 GHz band for the purpose of supporting robust public safety services and 5G technologies.
 These modifications would permit the deployment of proven technology in the 4.9 GHz band which would meet the FCC’s deployment goals for this band.

 2 Actions